iz3n/crm/README.md

 - All queries use `select_related()` to avoid N+1 query problems
 - The API supports both paginated and non-paginated responses
 - Timeout handling is built into the benchmark system
-- Compare benchmark results with baseline branch to measure actual improvements
+- Compare benchmark results with baseline and index optimization branches to measure actual improvements
+- pg_trgm is particularly effective for text-heavy workloads and search operations

 ## 🔍 Troubleshooting